-It was on William Harwood's return to London after practising in China that he and Henry Stephenson created the firm of Harwood & Stephenson in 1875.
-William brought with him an important regional connection, the Hongkong and Shanghai Banking Corporation - and indeed, HSBC remains a major client of the firm to this day.
+Upon William Harwood's return to London after practising in China, he and Henry Stephenson created the firm of Harwood & Stephenson in 1875.
+William brought with him an important regional connection, the Hongkong and Shanghai Banking Corporation - and HSBC remains a major client of the firm to this day.

 In 2009, the firm was named 'Law firm of the year' at the British Legal Awards.
 Two years later, in 2011, the firm won 'Chinese law firm of the year' at the ILO Client Choice Awards.

 In recognition of the growing importance of China and the Middle East to Stephenson Harwood's work, the firm opened two new offices in 2012 - in Beijing and in Dubai.